FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_largeEnterpriseClustering/c_st_largeEnterpriseClusterModel/zero-downtime-lec.md

 Several steps must be executed on the Cluster 1 and Cluster 2 in order to redirect seamlessly traffic redirection from Cluster 1 to Cluster 2:

-1. Stop Monitor Server on all <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Servers and Edges in Cluster 1 (and Cluster 2, if applicable).
+1. Stop Monitor Server on all {{< SecureTransport/componentshortname >}} Servers and Edges in Cluster 1 (and Cluster 2, if applicable).
 2. Stop all database replications across Clusters 1 and 2.
 Do not stop file system replications.
 3. Redirect the load balancer traffic from Cluster 1 to Cluster 2.
-4. On Cluster 1, stop the Scheduler and Folder Monitor on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Servers.
+4. On Cluster 1, stop the Scheduler and Folder Monitor on {{< SecureTransport/componentshortname >}} Servers.
-5. On Cluster 2, start the Scheduler and Folder Monitor on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Servers.
+5. On Cluster 2, start the Scheduler and Folder Monitor on {{< SecureTransport/componentshortname >}} Servers.
-6. On Cluster 1, stop the protocol servers gracefully on all <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Servers and Edges.
+6. On Cluster 1, stop the protocol servers gracefully on all {{< SecureTransport/componentshortname >}} Servers and Edges.
 For more information, see <a href="../../../operations_menu/extended_server_control/graceful-shutdown#Graceful3" class="MCXref xref">Graceful shutdown of protocol servers</a>.
-7. On Cluster 1, make sure all protocol servers (on all <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Servers and Edges) are stopped in order to proceed with stopping the Transaction Manager gracefully.
+7. On Cluster 1, make sure all protocol servers (on all {{< SecureTransport/securetransportname >}} Servers and Edges) are stopped in order to proceed with stopping the Transaction Manager gracefully.
 For more information, see <a href="../../../operations_menu/extended_server_control/graceful-shutdown#Graceful" class="MCXref xref">Graceful shutdown of Transaction Manager</a>.
-8. Stop any remaining services on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Servers and Edges in Cluster 1 – admin services, proxy services, etc. Use the `stop_all` console command: `<FILEDRIVEHOME>/bin/stop_all `(or, on Windows, `<FILEDRIVEHOME>\bin\stop_all.com`).
+8. Stop any remaining services on {{< SecureTransport/componentshortname >}} Servers and Edges in Cluster 1 – admin services, proxy services, etc. Use the `stop_all` console command: `<FILEDRIVEHOME>/bin/stop_all `(or, on Windows, `<FILEDRIVEHOME>\bin\stop_all.com`).

 > **Note:**
 >